vultr/terraform-provider-vultr/website/docs/r/load_balancer.html.markdown

 * `region` - (Required) The region your load balancer is deployed in.
 * `forwarding_rules` - (Required) List of forwarding rules for a load balancer.
 The configuration of a `forwarding_rules` is listened below.
+* `nodes` - (Optional) The number of nodes to add to the load balancer (1-99).
+Must be an odd number.
+Default value is 1.
 * `label` - (Optional) The load balancer's label.
 * `balancing_algorithm` - (Optional) The balancing algorithm for your load balancer.
 Options are `roundrobin` or `leastconn`.
 Default value is `roundrobin`
 * `proxy_protocol` - (Optional) Boolean value that indicates if Proxy Protocol is enabled.